 In 2016, with her husband Ted Gilmour as partner, she opened Equine Escape, welcoming special needs and at-risk youth and also wounded warriors.
 “When I get anxious, I start holding my breath.
 But when I ride, I can feel my horse breathing, and I start breathing with her and I get calm,” says Melissa Everett, an Army vet who suffers from bipolar disorder and PTSD.

 Since returning home, Rick Young, a veteran who served in Iraq, had been stampeding his way through life, always pushing himself and others.
 But the draft horse he chose insisted on setting the pace.
 “I pushed and pulled.
 Nothing worked.
 I finally threw up my hands.
 Lesson acknowledged.”

 When Kent Thomas, who spent a year in Afghanistan, told Rachael he wasn’t sleeping, she gave him a series of exercises.
 “Lean forward and let your body rest against the horse’s neck,” she began, then, “Turn around, lie on your back with your head toward her flanks.”

-“You don’t realize how many issues you have until you get around a horse and feel comforted by them,” says Stephanie G., a wounded warrior who now volunteers at Equine Escape.
+Another program participant, a wounded warrior who now volunteers at Equine Escape, adds: “You don’t realize how many issues you have until you get around a horse and feel comforted by them.”

-“You can’t hide your feelings from a horse,” she says.
-“And they don’t care what you look like, where you come from or your financial status.
-Their unconditional love and acceptance heals hearts and souls.”
+The secret, according to Gilmour, is the fact that you can’t hide your feelings from a horse..
+“They don’t care what you look like, where you come from or your financial status.
+Their unconditional love and acceptance heals hearts and souls,” she says

 3 Unique Ways Service Animals Heal – Ease PTSD Symptoms